Nollywood: Nigerian cinema

 The Hausa-language cinema, also known informally as Kannywood, is also a sub-industry of Nollywood, mainly based in Kano.
 The cinema, which is the largest in Northern Nigeria, slowly evolved from the productions of RTV Kaduna and Radio Kaduna in the 1960s.
 Veterans like Dalhatu Bawa and Kasimu Yero pioneered drama productions that became popular with the Northern audience.
-The 1990s saw a dramatic change in the Northern Nigerian cinema, eager to attract more Hausa audience who find Bollywood movies more attractive, Kannywood; a cinematic synthesis of Indian and Hausa culture evolved and became extremely popular.
+The 1990s saw a dramatic change in the Northern Nigerian cinema, which was eager to draw the Hausa population who found Bollywood movies more attractive; a cinematic synthesis of Indian and Hausa culture evolved and became extremely popular.
 Turmin Danya ("The Draw"), 1990, is usually cited as the first commercially successful Kannywood film.
 It was quickly followed by others like Gimbiya Fatima and Kiyarda Da Ni.
 Sunusi Shehu of Tauraruwa Magazine created the term "Kannywood" in 1999 and it soon became the popular reference term for the industry.
 By 2012, over 2000 film companies were registered with the Kano State Filmmakers Association.

-The Efik-language cinema, also known as Callywood is also a sub-industry of Nollywood, mainly based in Calabar but also include the Ibibio and Annang cinema.
-The establishment of The Divine Shield Film Academy and Valianticom Movie Academy in Calabar; and the establishment of Empire Film Academy in Uyo and a campus of Royal Arts Academy in Uyo, the Efik/Ibibio/Annang cinema is heading into a bright future.
+The Efik-language cinema, also known as Callywood, is also a sub-industry of Nollywood.
+It is mainly based in Calabar but also includes the Ibibio and Annang cinema.
+With the establishment of The Divine Shield Film Academy and Valianticom Movie Academy in Calabar, and the establishment of Empire Film Academy and a campus of Royal Arts Academy in Uyo, the Efik/Ibibio/Annang cinema is growing.